Should You Start With A Bearded Dragon Kit?

 Maintaining a proper habitat for your beardie to live its best life is where many new owners fall short.

 Here’s our recommended list:

-- 40 gallon breeder tank and mesh lid – The perfect cage will at minimum be a 40 gallon breeder footprint (36x18x18 inch) with a front opening door.
+- 40 gallon breeder tank and mesh lid – The 36x18x18 footprint is the minimum size for an adult dragon (we prefer 48x18x18 which is around a 75 gallon tank).
 Carolina Customs Cages offers outstanding cages although they are quite pricey.